Cerberus-Wallet/cerberus-firmware/docs/tests/ui-tests.md

 ## 1. Running the full test suite

-_Note: You need Poetry, as mentioned in the core's [documentation](https://docs.trezor.io/trezor-firmware/core/) section._
+_Note: You need Poetry, as mentioned in the core's [documentation](https://docs.cerberus.uraanai.com/cerberus-firmware/core/) section._

-In the `trezor-firmware` checkout, in the root of the monorepo, install the environment:
+In the `cerberus-firmware` checkout, in the root of the monorepo, install the environment:

 ```sh
 poetry install